bridgingfutures/website-test2/_posts/2025-12-02-sarah-dyke-pathway-to-settled-status.md

 lang: en
 ---

-On 2 December 2025, during Foreign Office questions, Sarah Dyke MP asked clear question about the future of Ukrainians on the UK’s Ukraine schemes: what discussions have taken place on **a pathway to settled status**, so that people who have rebuilt their lives here can have a permanent future in the UK.
-For Ukrainians who work, study, pay taxes and integrate while remaining legally “temporary”, simply hearing that phrase on the floor of the House of Commons matters.

-Thank you, Sarah, for using limited question time to put this on the record and to connect it to the wider discussion about a just and lasting peace for Ukraine.
-Every time an MP frames this not as a technical visa detail but as a question of long-term security — for both the UK and Ukrainians who have found safety here — it becomes harder to ignore the need for an earned, transparent route to settlement.

-You can read the full exchange in Hansard here: <https://hansard.parliament.uk/Commons/2025-12-02/debates/49C308CB-257D-46C5-B6AC-95A541323496/Ukraine>.
+Thank you to **Sarah Dyke MP** for using Foreign Office questions on 2 December 2025 to ask directly about **a pathway to settled status** for Ukrainians on the UK’s Ukraine schemes.

+> Since 2022, 1,600 Ukrainians have sought refuge in Somerset away from Putin’s war machine, many making Glastonbury and Somerton their home.
+The US-led peace negotiations, dictated by Russia, risk excluding US security guarantees, leaving many Ukrainians in fear of returning to Ukraine.
+What discussions has the Secretary of State had with Cabinet colleagues on implementing a pathway to settled status, so that Ukrainians may have a permanent future in the UK?

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; margin-top: 1.5rem;">
   <iframe